terraform-ibm-modules/terraform-ibm-enterprise-app-java/README.md

 **Note:** in the case you need to configure an Enterprise Application Service instance in an environment different from IBM Cloud public platform, you need to install and configure a specific version of the **IBM AppFlow** GitHub application.

+### Create an Enterprise Application Service instance without setting any repository

+This module also supports to create an instance of the Enterprise Application Service without setting any source (GitHub or Maven) and configuration repository: in this case it will be possible to configure them through the Enterprise Application Service dashboard accessible through the dashboard URL returned in the `ease_instance` output details of this module.

 ### Java liberty sample application

-For an example of source code and configuration repositories to build in an Enterprise Application Service instance you can fork the repositories below:
+For an example of source code and configuration repositories to Build, deploy and run in an Enterprise Application Service instance you can fork the repositories below:

 - source code repository: https://github.com/IBMAppFlowTest/sample-getting-started